ksu-is/Get_It_Done/projectroadmap.md

 - [x] Turn in Sprint #1 on D2L

 ## Sprint 2:
-- [x] Create a .py file for code
+- [] Create a .py file for code
+- [] Find progress bar repository and combine
+- [] Find motivational quote repository and combine
-- [x] Make small updates and add commit messages through GitHub Desktop
+- [] Make small updates and add commit messages through GitHub Desktop
-- [x] Committed at least 6 code changes of significant size with explanation given
+- [] Committed at least 6 code changes of significant size with explanation given
-- [x] Track progress on planned and emerging tasks in the projectroadmap.md document
+- [] Track progress on planned and emerging tasks in the projectroadmap.md document
-- [x] Turn in Sprint #2 on D2L
+- [] Turn in Sprint #2 on D2L

 ## Sprint 3:
-- [x] Further coding, refining, and testing
+- [] Further coding, refining, and testing
-- [x] Create one slide PowerPoint introducing your project
+- [] Create one slide PowerPoint introducing your project
-- [x] Upload the PowerPoint slide on D2L and GitHub
+- [] Upload the PowerPoint slide on D2L and GitHub

 ## Final Presentation
-- [x] Schedule a meeting in Microsoft Teams
+- [] Schedule a meeting in Microsoft Teams
-- [x] Present project on Microsoft Teams
+- [] Present project on Microsoft Teams